c-zhou/polyGembler/README.md

 -x/--max-iter                Maxmium rounds for EM optimization (default 100).
 -p/--ploidy                  Ploidy of genome (default 2).
 -f/--parent                  Parent samples (separated by a \":\").
--s/--initial-seperation      Initialisations of distances between the adjacent scaffolds
+-s/--initial-separation      Initialisations of distances between the adjacent scaffolds
                              if multiple scaffolds will be jointly inferred.
-The seperation could be either physical distances or recombination frequencies, i.e., if all values provided is below 0.5, the program will take them as recombination frequencies.
+The separation could be either physical distances or recombination frequencies, i.e., if all values provided is below 0.5, the program will take them as recombination frequencies.